Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

 To enable your application to use the map service functionality:

-1. To use the [Tizen.Maps](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Maps](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/mapservice</privilege>
        <privilege>http://tizen.org/privilege/internet</privilege>